slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/overview.md

 ---

 # Overview
-Slate Kit offers <strong>several features</strong> as modular <strong>Architecture components</strong>.
+Kiit offers <strong>several features</strong> as modular <strong>Architecture components</strong>.
 These are designed as a collection of Kotlin libraries that help you to quickly build fully featured, testable, and scalable applications on the JVM.
 Several of the modules can be used for both **Server and Android**.
 Click any of the modules below for more info.

  <div class="alert alert-info" role="alert">